freemansoft/docker-scripts/anaconda/README.md

 * Creates named volumes to persist across restarts.
 You have to remove the named volume to restore to original
 * The Jupyter web server is located at http://localhost:8888/
     * The url with the secret token will show up in the logs of the window you started this with
-* Open anaconda command prompt with `docker run -i -t continuumio/anaconda3 /bin/bash`
+* Open shell command prompt with `docker exec -it anaconda /bin/bash`
     * This may not work from a GitHub Bash prompt on Windows

 # Docker Management
-See README.md in the [root of this repo](../README.md)
+See README.md in the [root of this repo](../README.md) for interesting docker commands.

+# IDE Integration
+No IDE integrations specific to this project are called out at this time.